Impulse-crypto/Capstone-/README.md

 Then, you will you the build model to pridict the number of Chinese restaruant in your city and compare with exiting number of Chinese restaruant.
 And a potaitial place to start your business!

 Pick a city
-In this project, we will us Columbus,OH as example, to see how we can achieve it.
-Neighborhoods infomation is get from city-data.com
+In this project, we will use Columbus,OH as example, to see how we can achieve it.
+Neighborhoods infomation is get from city-data.co

-Discover new city Columbus in this notebook